jsa-aerial/hanami/README.md

 #### user msg

 * Client and Server `(defmulti user-msg :op)` Multimethod for encoding application specific message envelopes (see [Hanasu](https://github.com/jsa-aerial/hanasu) for general details).
-Specifically, calls with appropriage message arguments to [send-msg](#send-msg) on either the client or server will produce a dispatch in the corresponding party to this multimethod.
+Specifically, calls with appropriate message arguments to [send-msg](#send-msg) on either the client or server will produce a dispatch in the corresponding party to this multimethod.
 Intent and purpose of these is to support domain semantics of specific applications.
 See for example, [Saite](https://github.com/jsa-aerial/saite).

 ### Client core